heyhey1028/flutter_state_management101/README.md

 Hope this will be any help to your journey to become a better flutter developer.

+This is everything you need to know about state management in Flutter.

 ## Two Paradigms of State Management Solutions
 ### Mutable State
 - StatefulWidget